Rate this product

 Insta Egg is a unique cooking product that is designed to prepare eggs in a variety of ways.
 Its construction allows consumers to quickly create scrambled, poached and boiled eggs using only this device, some water and a microwave oven.
 Several inserts are included to enable the variety of preparation options, and it cleans up quickly thanks to the easily separated parts.
 A steaming area for vegetables and a bonus egg scrambler help to enhance the already incredible versatility of this package.

 The cost of Insta Egg is $14.99 plus $6.95 shipping, for a total price of $21.94.
-Price is from As Seen on TV Commercial page: tvstuffsale.com
+This price was obtained from the As Seen on TV commercial page which was taken offline due to Insta Egg being discontinued.
+Insta Egg may still be found for sale on Amazon or Ebay.

 The key to the effectiveness of the Insta Egg is its innovative design.
 Water in the base is heated by the microwaves to produce steam.
 However, the steam is not directly used to cook the eggs.
 Instead, its heat is transferred to the food through a special chamber that distributes this energy evenly throughout its inner area.
 The steam itself is allowed to escape through a small hole in the top of the product, or redirected for further use in the included steaming attachment.